emacsmirror/js-pkg-mode/README.md

 (js-pkg-global-mode)
 ```

-The default keymap prefix is <kbd>C-c n</kbd> and can be customized via `js-pkg-mode-keymap-prefix`.
+The recommended keymap prefix is <kbd>C-c n</kbd> and can be customized via `js-pkg-mode-keymap-prefix`.

 ## Features